 Zero-turn mowers are best for yards with curves and tight turns.
 Their moniker comes from the dual hydrostatic transmissions that drive the side wheels independently—a single lever operates each transmission.
 Pressing both levers forward results in a straight course, while depressing one lever allows the mower to make a complete turn in a space the size of the mower.

 For those with a large lawn or limited time to mow, zero-turn mowers offer an excellent solution.
-These mowers tend to be faster than lawn tractors, averaging six to eight miles per hour (mph) versus lawn tractors’ three to four mph.
+These mowers tend to be faster than lawn tractors, averaging 6 to 8 mph versus lawn tractors’ 3 to 4 mph.
 Zero-turn mowers are more comfortable, as their design incorporates a large, padded pilot’s seat that’s easy on the body.

 Drawbacks of zero-turn mowers include reduced stability.
 Operators should not attempt to operate these mowers on slopes greater than 10 degrees.
 Because of a high center of gravity, mowing on steep slopes presents a tipping danger.
 Additionally, the dual-transmission design requires the throttles to be in the neutral position to stop without the advantage of a dedicated braking system, making them difficult to control on downhill paths.